Articles and discussion board ground rules

 - To protect our members, we will not publish posts from people offering mentoring or coaching services unless they are registered with the Mentoring for Growth program or another verified and regarded program.

 - Include a punchy intro (try to keep it to 300 characters) that clearly spells out to the reader what they are about to read/open.
 This also increases readership.
 Intros should not be a carbon copy of the article.

 - Articles must be accompanied by a relevant image.
 Images should be modern, sharp, eye-catching and of high quality.
 Dimensions are 540 x 250 pixels.

 - Do not link to articles that require the reader to sign-up to a subscription service, for example, The Courier Mail, Financial Review, Brisbane Times, etc.

-- Ensure the link selected takes the reader directly to the article, not to another landing page.
+- Ensure the link selected (one link only in the 'URL field') takes the reader directly to the article, not to another landing page.

 - Remove any hyperlinks from the title and article text.